cleanlab/aws-marketplace/label-inspector/README.md

 2. `high_accuracy` : this mode will take longer to execute, but will produce higher quality results (maximum execution time is 13 hours, will take much less time for most datasets)

 If unspecified, Label Inspector will run on `high_accuracy` mode by default.

+## Inference Jobs

+Label Inspector trains a ML model to detect label errors.
+After the training is complete, you can deploy the trained model to perform real-time and batch inference on future data.
+Check out the [sample notebook](label_inspector.ipynb) to see how to deploy a real-time endpoint or perform batch inference.

+The input data used to conduct inference on must have the same feature columns as the data used to train the model(this data does not need to have a label column), and the inference jobs will return a CSV file with the predicted labels for those examples.

 ## Choosing the Instance Type